 “Master programs”: the history of Ukraine; World History; history of Art; history of tourism; Archaeology; Ethnology; Archives; military history.

-Military Department:military training program for reserve officers on contract at the Military Institute of Kyiv National Taras Shevchenko University.
+Military Department: a military training program for reserve officers on contract at the Military Institute of Kyiv National Taras Shevchenko University.

-Delivering lectures in foreign language: students can study some selected subjects only in foreign language.
+Delivering lectures in a foreign language: students can study some selected subjects only in a foreign language.